-- 1. Organic Manure production: Producing Bhoo Shakthi (Premium Organic manure), Bhoo Shakthi Plus (Super Premium Enriched Organic manure) and Vermi Shakthi (Vermi compost) and selling the products in the state of Andhra Pradesh and Telangana.
-We plan to expand our product sales to other states, viz., Tamil Nadu and Karnataka. - 2.
-Vesicular Arbuscular Mycorrhiza (VAM) production & supply:VAM is a beneficial fungus that is associated with plant roots including sugarcane via a symbiotic association whereby both the host plant and the fungus benefit.
+- 1. Organic Manures production: Production of Organic manure under our Corporate brands Bhoo Shakthi (Premium Organic manure), Bhoo Shakthi Plus (Super Premium Enriched Organic manure) and Vermi Shakthi (Enriched Vermi compost) are being sold in the states of Andhra Pradesh and Telangana.
+Company is also conducting research and developing crop specific organic manures for Coconut and Palm Oil plantations.
+Company also plans to expand its product sales to other states, viz., Tamil Nadu and Karnataka. - 2.
+Vesicular Arbuscular Mycorrhiza (VAM) production & supply: VAM is a beneficial fungus that is associated with plant roots including sugarcane via a symbiotic association whereby both the host plant and the fungus benefit.
 The fungus once added to the soil reaches out and covers the root system thus serving as an extension of the root and also penetrates the root to form minute structures in between the cells from where the nutrients are exchanged with the plant cells.